General advice on identifying scam websites:

 If the trader has any belief its a scam they will very likely let you know they have serious reservations about the outfit.
 If they have never heard of them this should also be treated as suspicious.

 Is the price too good to be true?

 Recent scam websites we’ve seen go in with a quote that’s approx 10% better than then the rest of the market, plus free delivery.
-As legitimate container traders generally put deliveries out at or near cost price a genuine trader can see this price is impossibly good, but someone new to the market may not see this.
+As legitimate container traders generally put deliveries out at or near cost price.
+A genuine trader or someone who buys regularly or deals with the industry a lot can see this price is impossibly good, but someone new to the market may not see this.

 Obviously prices from different traders will vary slightly, but usually if you approach 3-5 people for quotes, you will get back 3-5 quotes all in a similar price range.
 If one company is well over £200 cheaper than everyone else, its worth making extra checks.